Articles & Guides

 When you hear about online dating, you might think of young singles swiping for hookups on Tinder.
 But adults in their 60s, 70s and older are using apps and senior dating sites to look for long-term partners and even for casual dating.
-According to a 2022 survey conducted by Choice Mutual, an independent insurance agency, a third of seniors who have dated within the last five years have turned to dating apps.
-About 66% of those using dating apps or websites had a relationship with someone they met through the platform.
+According to a 2023 survey conducted by the Pew Research Center, 1 in 6 Americans ages 50 and older have used dating apps or websites and 6% of partnered adults ages 50 and up met their significant other through online dating.

-While these platforms offer a convenient way to find other singles, they can also pose technical challenges and safety concerns.
-Amie Leadingham, an online dating expert and dating coach based in Los Angeles, says older adults often make the mistake of treating online dating like traditional dating.
+While these platforms offer a convenient way to connect, they can also pose technical challenges and safety concerns.
+Older adults often make the mistake of treating online dating like traditional dating, says Amie Leadingham, an online dating expert and dating coach based in Los Angeles.
 “For example, they allow someone to pick them up at their house on the first date, which can pose personal safety issues,” she says.

 Older adults should be fully aware of online dating best practices and potential red flags before they fire up a profile.
 If you’re a senior ready to start swiping, or the caregiver for a senior, consider these safety guidelines from experts.